GDelevoye/SMSN/README.md

 # Hardware requirements and calculation time

-- Count about 15.2*2 = 30.4 Mb par hole must be free on the hard drive
+- Count about 15.2Mb par hole must be free on the hard drive in both the tmp_dir and the directory where the .csv output must be produced
 - SSD is adviced, since lots of things happen on the hard drive
 - On a ryzen 5 2600 + HDD 7200tr/mn, 1 CPU handles a hole in about ~10s on average
 - min 2GB RAM per processor allocated to the job and 0.13Mb per hole